milessabin/export-hook/README.md

-As a general rule we prefer implicit definitions to be available without needing explicit imports so, by and large, it's preferable to define type class instances in the implicit scope, ie. within the companion object of the type class trait, or within the companion object of the type for which we're requesting the instance.
+As a general rule we prefer implicit definitions to be available without needing explicit imports so, by and large, it's preferable to define type class instances in the implicit scope, ie. within the companion object of the type class trait, or within the companion object of the type for which we're defining the instance.

 For example, given the `Functor` type class and some type `Foo`, we would prefer to define the instance `Functor[Foo]` in either the companion object of `Functor` or the companion object of `Foo`.
 In this case, whenever `Functor` and `Foo` are visible, `Functor[Foo]` can be implicitly resolved without any further imports.

-Conversely, an implicit defintion which is defined outside its implicit scope will only be resolved as an implicit parameter if it is directly accessible, ie. if it is imported or defined in the current or an enclosing scope.
+Conversely, an implicit definition which is defined _outside_ its implicit scope will only be resolved as an implicit parameter if it is directly accessible, ie. if it is imported or defined in the current or an enclosing scope.
 This would be the case if the instance `Functor[Foo]` were provided by a third-party, neither in the companion object of `Functor` nor in the companion object of `Foo`.
 Type class instances defined in this way are _orphans_.